GenesisFan64/NikonaMD/README.md

 ## CURRENT ISSUES/NOTES

-* This is NOT finished at all and NOT TESTED ON REAL HARDWARE as of this current code.
+* This is NOT finished at all.
 * No documentation as I keep changing things until I get everything organized.
-* (SCD) Stamps support is unstable/unfinished, it will also slowdown if using too many stamps.
+* (SCD) Stamps support is unstable/unfinished
 * (32X) 2D-mode gets slow if showing more than 3 o 4 "Super" Spritesm because a single SH2 is not powerfull enough to draw everyhing, the other SH2 is required but there's not enough RAM for sharing tasks.
-* (32X) 3D-mode might randomly freeze on hardware.
+* (32X) 3D-mode might fail drawing a frame, happens very rarely